Top 29 Japanese Fashion Trends In 2022

 Loud Printed Shirts

-Another big trend, initially promoted by the Japanese fashion magazines at the end of 2021 and early 2022, is the printed shirts; but with a twist.
+Another big trend, initially promoted by Japanese fashion magazines at the end of 2022 and early 2023, is printed shirts, but with a twist.

 In the past, Japanese designers adorned shirts with boho-chic florals and traditional elements, such as snakes, dragons, cherry trees, and bamboo sticks.

-However, the 2022 Japanese shirts are all about a mix of western culture patterns and traditional elements.
+However, the 2023 Japanese shirts are all about a mix of western cultural patterns and traditional elements.

 Anything but subtle, the louder, the better – so this is a year of vibrant prints, crazy patterns, and solid statement pieces.